 To qualify for SumExtra, you need to ensure that the overall amount your home is insured for (also known as sum insured) is at least the value of your home’s rebuild cost estimate.

 We will only provide this benefit where all of the following conditions are met:

-A written rebuild cost estimate needs to be obtained from either:
+A written rebuild/construction cost estimate needs to be obtained from either:

-Ensure that your rebuild cost estimate is less than three years old at the time your Sum Insured was most recently agreed.
+Ensure that your rebuild cost estimate is less than three years old at the time your sum insured was most recently agreed, although, do bare in mind that with fluctuating inflation costs, it would be beneficial to do this at least every 12 months.
 Keep a copy of your estimate in a safe place to ensure it can be produced at claim time.
-And remember, if you extend or improve your home, you’ll need to revise your Sum Insured.
+And remember, if you extend or improve your home, you’ll need to revise your sum insured.